Oil on canvas on panel-back stretcher

 Framed: 135.3 x 181 x 15.6 cm (53 1/4 x 71 1/4 x 6 1/8 in.); Unframed: 97 x 142.3 cm (38 3/16 x 56 in.)

 Highly successful, Bierstadt built a mansion and named it Malkasten, a German word meaning “paintbox.”

 During the summer of 1863, Bierstadt visited Yosemite Valley in California and made numerous sketches.
-Back in his New York studio, he used these sketches to produce numerous majestic paintings, including this view of the distant granite peak Mount Starr King.
+Back in his New York studio, he used these sketches to produce many majestic paintings, including this view of the distant granite peak Mount Starr King.
 Such scenes thrilled East Coast audiences and helped encourage early movements to save America’s natural wonders.
 In 1864, President Lincoln signed a bill preserving Yosemite as public property.
 The area became a national park in 1890.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.